 The Training and Skills Commission has been established under the Training and Skills Development Act 2008.
-We advise the Minister for Higher Education and Skills on skills and workforce development priorities for South Australia.
+We advise the Minister for Industry and Skills on skills and workforce development priorities for South Australia.

 We provide independent, strategic advice on how South Australia can invest in a sustainable, highly skilled workforce, particularly in key growth sectors.
 This advice is crucial to meeting South Australia's economic and social needs, now and into the future.

 The Commission has two main Committees - a Training and Apprenticeship Committee which advises the Commission in relation to Part 4 of the Act - apprenticeships and traineeships; and an Adult Community Education Committee which advises the Commission in relation to the performance of its function relating to adult community education under the Act.